Create a

 4) Map the journey

-Develop a visual map of the significant stages of the employment relationship, such as recruiting and hiring, performance management, learning and development, career progression, exiting the organization, etc. Document the key details or process steps employees encounter, such as in a process map.
+Develop a visual map of the key stages of the employment relationship, including recruiting and hiring, performance management, learning and development, career progression, and exiting the organization.
+Document the key details or process steps employees encounter, such as in a process map.

 5. Identify the moments that matter

-These typically emerge from the earlier data collection step from the identified employee pain points.
+These typically emerge from the earlier data-collection step on the identified employee pain points.
 Test those against the data, with discussions centered on the degree of employee dissatisfaction or frustration, and establish testable design assumptions about how employee perceptions and attitudes will improve by fixing one or more of those pain points.

 6. Design solutions

 Rapidly develop prototypes and test (and subsequently redesign) those in an interactive fashion.
-This can be as simple as drawing out an improved process flow and presenting it to a group of the targeted employees, followed by a system or format mock-up for their review and, after developing a fully operational prototype, a field test.
+This can be as simple as drawing up an improved process flow and presenting it to a group of targeted employees, followed by a mock-up of a system or format for their review and, after developing a fully operational prototype, a field test.

 Lessons learned on MTM development